TES APPLICATIONS

 & Asset Integrity.

 Outside the utility sector, cooling towers are critical production assets.
-TES prevents structural collapse and airflow restriction by stoping bio-mass accumulation in the fill pack.
+TES can be assessed where biomass accumulation in fill packs may contribute to airflow restriction, weight gain or cleaning burden.

 Heavy Industry Focus